$0 Tennessee Adoption Quick-Start Checklist

 Step 3: Complete the Home Study

-A home study is mandatory for all Tennessee adoptions except certain relative and stepparent adoptions where the court specifically waives it under T.C.A. § 36-1-116.
+A home study is required for most minor Tennessee adoptions.
+Adult adoptions do not require one, and certain relative and stepparent adoptions may qualify for a court waiver under T.C.A. § 36-1-116.
 The home study must be conducted by:

 The evaluation includes autobiographical narratives from each adult in the household, financial documentation, medical reports, personal references, individual interviews, and a physical inspection of the home.
 The physical inspection checks fire safety (smoke detectors, carbon monoxide detectors, fire extinguishers), weapon storage, medication safety, water temperature, and general habitability.

-Background checks are required for all household members aged 18 and older: TBI criminal history, FBI fingerprints, and the DCS Child Abuse Registry.
+In the standard process, background checks cover household members aged 18 and older: TBI criminal history, FBI fingerprints, and the DCS Child Abuse Registry.
+Adult, relative, and stepparent exceptions can change the requirements.
 Certain offenses are absolute bars to approval.

 A completed home study is typically valid for one year for private adoption and up to two years for DCS foster placement.